Active Research Infrastructure

 Validator Quorum & Adjudication

 Critical outputs are routed to an independent validator set.
-Semantic similarity detects divergence; final accept/reject is determined by a composite score over reference grounding, hard constraint checks, and executable validators.
+Semantic similarity detects divergence.
+A composite score over reference grounding, hard constraint checks, and executable validators decides accept or reject.
 Resolution uses validator quorum rules rather than a simple majority vote.

 LISPEX